 Black Sunday isn’t scary enough to give me nightmares but it definitely gave me a sense of dread throughout the movie and I did make sure all my doors were locked before falling asleep.
 For one thing, it’s gory but not in a blood and guts kind of way.
 The first scene shows Asa the witch as she is about to be executed.
 The executioner brings a creepy mask of satan and then hammers it on to her face.
 And then they burn her alive just to be safe.
 When she is found a few hundred years later a man takes the mask off of her corpse.
 I was surprised by how realistic the skeleton was.The absolute creepiest scene for me was seeing Asa come back to life.
 The man who removed her mask also accidentally dripped blood on her dead body and it started the process of her returning to life.
 Seeing her growing her eyes back and having them return to their sockets was so, so disturbing.
 I really am surprised a movie made so long ago would have these sorts of details.

-One thing that confused me the entire time was whether Asa was also a vampire and also her boyfriend/servant/ whatever.
+One thing that confused me the entire time was whether Asa was also a vampire as well as her boyfriend/servant/ whatever.
 Several victims had distinct bite marks on their necks and it is referenced that the only way to stay safe is to have a cross nearby.
 Asa was definitely a witch but also worshipped satan, which makes sense.
 But the vampire angle just threw me off completely.
 This movie goes over and above to be as creepy as possible.
 Pretty much everything happens in the dead of night or during a storm and each setting is dark and foreboding.
 Adding in vampires just seems like overkill at this point.

 Final review: 4/5.
 I was pleasantly surprised!